Terra Carta Design Lab

 This global competition unites the creativity of the RISD community and the power of private sector supporters to support innovative, scalable solutions and highlight the urgent need to focus on collaboration between art, science, design and engineering.

-In June, 10 RISD student and alum-led projects advanced to the final stages of the TCDL competition.
-Read more here about RISD’s top 10 shortlist.
+You can view projects by the 10 RISD student and alum-led teams that advanced to the final stages of the competition on our TCDL 2023–24 finalists page.

 History and context